AngelinSneha/Algocode-Evaluate-Service/README.md

 ## Overview

-Algocode-Evaluate-Service is responsible for evaluating code submissions from the Algocode-Problem-Solving service.
-It integrates Redis Message Blocker to manage and prioritize code submissions through a message queue.
+Algocode-Evaluate-Service is responsible for evaluating code submissions from the [Algocode-Submission-Service](https://github.com/AngelinSneha/Algocode-Submission-Service).
+This service is connected to the **Algocode-Submission-Service** using Redis Queue to facilitate asynchronous communication.
+This setup allows for efficient handling of job submissions and ensures scalability and reliability in processing tasks.
 Each submission runs in a Docker container for isolated execution and security.

 ---